paulbors/deep_learning_with_tensorflowjs/README.md

-# Browser-based Deep Learning with TensorFlow.js
+# TensorFlow.js Quick Start Guide

 > Train and deploy deep learning models in the browser using artificial neural networks and TensorFlow.js